AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-03-30-wsl-backups/index.md

 ---
-title: How to Import and Export WSL Distros
+title: WSL Backup Guide
 description: Back up your entire WSL distribution and import it on a different machine.
 categories: [note, wsl, windows]
 ---

-Windows Subsystem for Linux (WSL) is my preferred dev environment on Windows, and I back it up regularly just like I would any other file system, in case I accidentally bork it one day or need to get a new machine.
-Here's how you can do that.
+Windows Subsystem for Linux (WSL) is my preferred dev environment on Windows, and I back it up regularly just like I would any other file system.
+Here's a quick guide on how to do that.

 ## 1. Export a Distribution

-Create the following Batch script.
+For convenience, I like to use the following Batch script to back up my WSL distro.
 I put this on my external drive so I can just one-click run it whenever I connect the drive to my machine.
-That way I don't have to remember what commands I need to run.
+It'll list all the available distros and ask you to pick one before running the export command.

 ```batch {data-copyable="true" data-file="wsl-backup.bat"}
 @echo off